-With an average annual snowfall of over 912 cm – the most consistent of any major Colorado resort – Winter Park offers some of Colorado’s most challenging skiing and its proximity to Denver International Airport means you’ll have more time to enjoy the mountain.
+With an average annual snowfall of over 912 cm – the most consistent of any major Colorado resort – While the resort offers something for all levels of skier and snowboarder, Winter Park is probably best known for some of Colorado’s most challenging skiing and its proximity to Denver International Airport means you’ll have more time to enjoy the mountain.

-Recent developments have seen a brand new village created at the base of the mountain, with new lodging; Fraser Crossing and Founders Pointe, along with a new pedestrian main street featuring a selection of restaurants and shops – all within walking distance of the lifts.
+Recent developments have seen an expansion of the village at the base of the mountain, with more lodging options, along with a pedestrian main street featuring a selection of restaurants and shops – all within walking distance of the lifts.
 The resort offers plenty of activities for non skiers including scenic snowcat rides, snowmobiling, tubing, dog sledding, ice skating, sleigh rides and hot air ballooning to name but a few.
 Guests can also use Colorado’s oldest hot springs resort, Hot Sulphur Springs.

 Facilities for children